- 200g dark chocolate (70% cocoa solids), broken into pieces

 - Lay a large piece of clingfilm on your kitchen surface.
 Scoop your mixture into the centre of the clingfilm and using the clingfilm and your hands, shape the mixture into a log and wrap tightly in the clingfilm.
 Refrigerate for 3 hours or until firm.

 - Unwrap the biscuit cake from the clingfilm and sieve icing sugar over it to decorate.
-Then wrap it in baking parchment (and another layer of Christmas paper if you wish), twisting the ends like a Christmas cracker.
-Tie Christmas ribbon on the ends so it looks like a nice Christmas cracker!
+Then wrap it in baking parchment (and another layer of Christmas paper if you wish), twisting the ends so it looks like a nice Christmas Salami

 - To serve, unwrap and cut into slices.
 You can make this recipe 2 weeks in advance of Christmas.